GroupEat/groupeat-api/workbench/groupeat/auth/docs/api/main.md

 ### Generate token [POST]

-Regenerate an authentication token for an already registered user.
+Generate a new authentication token for an already registered user.
 Once hit, this route will make the old token obsolete so only the new one should be used to authenticate.

 + Request